Further particulars of offers

 - Introduce major changes normally in such a way that these come into force at the beginning of the following academic year (if fundamental to the programme, major changes will normally come into force with effect from the next cohort of students);

-- Apply changes to policies, regulations and procedures with no detriment to current students;
+- Apply changes to policies, regulations and procedures with no academic or financial detriment to current students;

 - Be cognisant of students on Leave of Absence and ensure that any changes to the curriculum are communicated clearly and suitable pathway options are available on return to study;